Biomedical engineering meets radiology meets genetics

 “When I came to medical school, I wanted to find research that was translational, bridging the gaps between basic science and medicine,” Ricciardi says.
 There’s no doubt she’s found it at the School of Medicine.
 Ricciardi spends her days in three different labs, bridging gaps and translating research across campus—and disciplines—in the pursuit of her M.D./Ph.D. degrees.

 Ricciardi’s work is necessarily multifaceted.
 In the landscape of medical research in general, and at the School of Medicine in particular, the junctions of traditionally disparate fields are yielding prolific harvests.
 Collaborative research among Ricciardi’s home-base labs has produced a gene-editing tool more precise than the much-lauded CRISPR/Cas9, developed a nanoscopic vehicle to deliver it, and identified genetic ailments that it might alleviate.
 The tool, triple helix, was developed in the lab of Peter M. Glazer, M.D. ’87, Ph.D. ’87, HS ’91, FW ’91, chair and Robert E. Hunter Professor of Therapeutic Radiology, and professor of genetics.
-Triple helix’s merit is thanks to a collaboration that goes back nearly a decade.
+Triple helix is the fruit of a collaboration that goes back nearly a decade.

 “Everybody realized this was a perfect synergism,” says Glazer, who was Chin’s principal investigator.
 In the eight years since Chin and McNeer’s serendipitous meeting, the synergism has expanded to produce numerous papers and involve many more researchers.
 “It’s been a tremendously productive collaboration,” says W. Mark Saltzman, Ph.D., the Goizueta Foundation Professor of Biomedical and Chemical Engineering, and professor of cellular and molecular physiology, who was McNeer’s principal investigator.

 Elias Quijano, an M.D./Ph.D. student, also works in the labs of both Glazer and Saltzman.
-Initially an English major at Yale College, a class with Saltzman turned Quijano into a biomedical engineering major, and later Saltzman’s lab manager.
+Initially an English major at Yale College, after a class with Saltzman, Quijano became a biomedical engineering major, and later Saltzman’s lab manager.
 He’s now involved in the triple helix research, but that class he took as an undergraduate sparked his interest in biomedical engineering and medicine.

 “It really came from seeing that first example of how science could enter clinical medicine,” he says, “and how a clinical need could drive the scientific process itself.
 I think seeing that interplay—seeing that dance between science and medicine—was something that really attracted me to the field.”

 Like Quijano, Ricciardi works on basic science in the labs of both Saltzman and Glazer, refining nanoparticles and the genetic payload for them to deliver.
-She gets her clinical fix in the lab of David Stitelman, M.D., professor of pediatric surgery.
+She gets her clinical fix in the lab of David H. Stitelman, M.D., assistant professor of surgery (pediatrics).
 “I had an interest in engineering,” Ricciardi says, “because I thought it married well with medicine.”
 The union means she can “apply science in a very human way”—a prospect eliciting such excitement that it gives her goose bumps.
 At this stage, the applied science is operating in mouse models, but the human implications are palpable.